sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 > WARNING: If you use an overlay that does not reference one of the provided overlays, please add `- ../bases/pvcs` as an additional base to your `kustomization.yaml` file.
 Otherwise the PVCs could be pruned if `kubectl apply -prune` is used.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.19).*

 ## 3.18

 No manual migration is required, follow the [standard upgrade method](../deploy/kubernetes/update.md) to upgrade your deployment.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.18).*

 ## 3.17

 No manual migration is required, follow the [standard upgrade method](../deploy/kubernetes/update.md) to upgrade your deployment.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.17).*

 ## 3.16